 Impact fees will be charged for the difference between the amount of impact fees (at current rates) for the size of the previously existing home and the amount of the impact fees for the size of the new home.
 The impact fee web page has an Impact Fee Calculator that will calculate the fee for you, or you can use the Residential Impact Fee Schedule also on the impact fee web page under Impact Fee Schedules and Forms.

 Once a home is torn down, how long do I have to rebuild in order to retain the impact fee credit for the original home?

 There is no time limit to rebuild.
 Impact fee credit will be given for the previously existing home as long as acceptable documentation can be provided that shows the original home was legally permitted and that any impact fees due at that time (if any) were paid.

 When are impact fees for a building permit required to be paid?

-Impact fees for a building permit must be paid prior to issuance of a Certificate of Occupancy, except Fire Impact Fees which are paid prior issuance of the building permit.
+Impact fees for a building permit must be paid prior to issuance of a Certificate of Occupancy, except Fire Impact Fees, which are paid at issuance of the building permit.